trufnetwork/node/extensions/tn_cache/README.md

 ## Implementation Details

 The extension creates its own private schema for storing cached data, which is isolated from the consensus state through Kwil-DB's schema filtering mechanism.

+### Dynamic Resolution

+When using wildcards (`*`) or `include_children`, the extension performs dynamic resolution to handle changes in the stream landscape:

+1. **Initial Resolution**: At startup, wildcards and IncludeChildren directives are resolved to concrete streams
+2. **Periodic Re-resolution**: Based on `resolution_schedule` (default: daily), the extension re-resolves:
+   - Wildcard patterns to find new streams
+   - IncludeChildren to detect new child streams
+3. **Atomic Updates**: The `cached_streams` table is updated atomically to ensure no data gaps

+This ensures that:
+- New streams created after startup are automatically cached if they match a wildcard
+- New children added to composed streams are automatically included
+- Deleted streams are cleaned up from the cache

 ### Cache Schema